imohanvadivel/desk-ai-translator-ext/README.md

 </iframe>
 ```

+or

-or you can simply select the ifrom in your developer tool and paste the following command in your console, now refresh the extension and you are good to go.
+Open the developer tool and select the extension iframe, now paste the following command in the console and refresh the extension widget, you are good to go.

 ```js
 $0.setAttribute("allow", "language-detector; translator;");